Learning Environment

 Falco with multiple sources

-cluster with the audit logs enabled and deploy Falco with the kernel module
+Here we run Falco in minikube cluster with multiple sources: syscall and k8s_audit.
+The next steps show how to start a minikube cluster with the audit logs enabled and deploy Falco with the kernel module and the k8saudit plugin:

 First, we need to create a new folder under the configuration folder of